Critical Areas Designation

 What is the appeal process for a Critical Areas Designation?

-Except as provided in King County Code 21A.24.500(E)*, the Permitting Department's determination is final.
+Except as provided in King County Code 21A.24.500(E), the determination by Permitting is final.

 Title 21A.24 of the King County Code.